 Q 10. _____ is the computer protocol used by the Internet.

 - TCP/ IP

 Answer: (1) TCP/ IP

-Similar type of questions may be asked based on Internet in the upcoming competitive exams.
+A similar type of questions may be asked based on the Internet in the upcoming competitive exams.

 Government exam aspirants can also check the Preparation Strategy for Competitive Exams at the linked article and proceed with their preparation accordingly.